stevenrskelton/stevenrskelton.github.io/_posts/2022-09-16-lit-custom-component-svg-generation.md

 based on user input or other external inputs.

 The example we will use in this article is a simple pie chart, dynamically created based on numerical input percentages.
-The final output will be similiar to this:
+The final output will be similar to this:

 <svg xmlns="http://www.w3.org/2000/svg" viewBox="-1 -1 2 2" style="transform: rotate(-90deg);height:100px;float:left;margin-right:20px;">
   <path d="M 1 0 A 1 1 0 0 1 -0.9510565162951535 0.3090169943749475 L 0 0" fill="#900C3F"/>